Quit Smoking Success Rates by Method

 If You’ve Tried and Failed Before

 - Try a different method — if cold turkey didn’t work, try medication.
 If a patch didn’t work, try varenicline.
-Each method works through different mechanisms.
+Each method works through different mechanisms; what failed before isn’t evidence that nothing will work.

-- Don’t count previous attempts as failures — they’re learning opportunities.
-Each attempt increases your chance of future success.
+- Don’t count previous attempts as failures — they’re data.
+Each attempt increases your familiarity with your own triggers and what you’ll need to address.

 - Consider combination therapy — if you’ve been trying one thing at a time, combining approaches may provide the edge you need.